 Dallas employment lawyer Rob Wiley has an excellent reputation.
-Mr. Wiley is an elected member of the Dallas Bar Association's Employment Law Council, is the past president of the Dallas-Fort Worth Employment Lawyers Association, is a 2014 SuperLawyer, and has been invited to speak at lawyer training conferences across the United States and internationally.
+Mr. Wiley is an elected member of the Dallas Bar Association's Employment Law Council, is the past president of the Dallas-Fort Worth Employment Lawyers Association, has been named a Texas SuperLawyer by Thomson Reuters every year since 2014, and has been invited to speak at lawyer training conferences across the United States and internationally.

 4. Have you ever been reprimanded or disciplined by a bar association?

 No. You can verify attorney disciplinary history at www.texasbar.com.

 3. Will you meet with me face-to-face for an initial consultation?

 Yes.
 We strongly believe in face-to-face meetings.
 Most employment cases are complex and our Dallas employment lawyers want to meet with you in person to have a meaningful discussion of your case.

 2. Will I meet with an actual attorney for my initial consultation?

 Yes.
 Unlike some firms we do not use paralegals or non-lawyer staff for initial consultations.

 1. Do you charge an initial consultation fee?
 If not, why not?We charge a standard initial consultation fee of $75 to prospective clients.
 I believe that most reputable employment attorneys charge for an initial consult.
 In my opinion, employment lawyers who do not charge for an initial consult are generally not very good.